python-semver/python-semver/README.rst

    maintenance branch |MAINT|_.

-   The last version of semver which supports Python 2.7 to 3.5 will be 2.11.x.
-However, keep in mind, version 2.11.x is frozen: no new features nor backports will be integrated.
+   The last version of semver which supports Python 2.7 to 3.5 will be 2.x.y However, keep in mind, the major 2 release is frozen: no new features nor backports will be integrated.

    We recommend to upgrade your workflow to Python 3.x to gain support,